Different Type of RC Beam

 Before inserting a Beam member, its reference axes should be defined.

 Beams are defined by two axis intersection points (insertion points) defining the start "I" and end "J" of the member.
-Hence for beams, 3 axes are needed for create the 2 insertion points.
+Hence for beams, 3 axes are needed to create the 2 insertion points.

 To define a new Reinforced Concrete Beam member: